OSHA and Workers’ Compensation Cases

 One of the more common workplace injuries seen by OSHA is due to improperly guarded machines.
 Moving machinery by its very nature contains moving parts.
 These parts can result in serious personal injury or death if a worker gets his or her fingers, hands, clothing, or other body party trapped in the mechanism.
 This year alone, OSHA has fined numerous businesses that have failed to properly guard machines, resulting in injuries ranging from pinched fingers to more serious workplace injuries, including amputation and even a decapitation at a major bread manufacturing company.

 OSHA is also required to perform investigations after certain industrial accidents and all workplace deaths.
 If OSHA determines serious safety violations occurred, the agency may fine the organization.
 OSHA will also look at past conduct on behalf of the employer when performing an accident or death investigation.
-This information can be extremely helpful to your workers’ compensation attorney.
+This information can be extremely helpful to the legal team that is working your case.

 One reason for this involves the exclusive remedy provision of Massachusetts workers’ compensation law.
 Under the workers’ compensation system, it is unnecessary to prove any negligence committed by an employer when applying for benefits.
 This is a distinction from a traditional civil personal injury lawsuit.
 While this can make it easier to recover workers’ compensation benefits, those benefits are limited to lost wages, medical bills, and funeral expenses in case of a worker death.
 In a civil personal injury lawsuit, there can also be damages for pain and suffering, loss of consortium, and in some cases, special damages.